 20 Jul How to handle last minute time off requests?

-Despite numerous emails and conversations on last minute time-off requests, do you still have employees reaching out to you seeking approval for tomorrow’s leave or a week long leave?
+Despite numerous emails and conversations on last-minute time-off requests, do you still have employees reaching out to you seeking approval for tomorrow’s leave or a week-long leave?

-While we understand there can be an emergency which requires one to take time off and the application is more verbal than written, you do not have any control over such leaves.
+While we understand there can be an emergency that requires one to take time off and the application is more verbal than written, you do not have any control over such leaves.
 But there are a few which are last minute and after approving them, you realize these requests could have been made in advance.
 These last minute requests lead to a lot of reshuffling of priorities/work late/pull people off other projects.

 What do you do to ensure this doesn’t happen the next time?
-Well, you need to treat it like you’d treat any other mistakes — help the person clean it up, but afterwards, make sure you talk about it to create some accountability in future.
+Well, you need to treat it like you’d treat any other mistakes — help the person clean it up, but afterward, make sure you talk about it to create some accountability in future.

 You will have to get more comfortable with the idea that sometimes it’s reasonable for you to tell people the big ‘No’.
-It may get very difficult to deny a request, especially when you’re managing a high performing team – but you have to be reasonable and explain your decisions.
+It may get very difficult to deny a request, especially when you’re managing a high-performing team – but you have to be reasonable and explain your decisions.
 The team member who agreed to finish his deliverables before taking time off, and then left early even though it wasn’t done?
-That’s a big deal — he did not live to his commitment that he’d made to you and the team which makes it difficult for you to be flexible with leaves the next time you come across a similar request.
-It is the HR Manager who has to create some accountability which will ensure such lapses do not occur in the future.
+That’s a big deal — he did not live to the commitment that he’d made to you and the team which makes it difficult for you to be flexible with leaves the next time you come across a similar request.
+It is the HR Manager who has to create some accountability that will ensure such lapses do not occur in the future.